 There are two reasons for this, and they both stem from Michigan’s unique auto No-Fault insurance laws:

 - “Owner” status: By “having the use of [the] motor vehicle . . . for a period that is greater than 30 days,” the out-of-state college student becomes the vehicle’s “owner.”
 (MCL 500.3101(3)(l)(i))

 - 30-day insurance rule for nonresidents: As the “owner” of the vehicle, the out-of-state college student must comply with Michigan’s 30-day auto insurance rule for nonresidents, which requires nonresidents (such as out-of-state students attending college in Michigan) who drive their vehicle in Michigan for more than 30 days during a calendar year to maintain a valid No-Fault auto insurance policy on the vehicle.
 (MCL 500.3102(1))

 IMPORTANT FACT ABOUT REGISTERING YOUR OUT-OF-STATE COLLEGE STUDENT’S VEHICLE IN MICHIGAN: If your out-of-state child who is going to college in Michigan drives your family’s vehicle in Michigan for more than 90 days, then he or she will have to obtain Michigan registration for the vehicle.
 Specifically, the Michigan Vehicle Code provides that a “nonresident owner of a pleasure vehicle otherwise subject to registration under this act shall not operate the vehicle for a period exceeding 90 days without securing registration in this state.”
 (MCL 257.243(4))

 It’s a big deal to break the law requiring car insurance for college students out-of-state

-When I first tell some people about this 30-day requirement for car insurance for college students from out-of-state attending college in Michigan, I’ve had some parents say:
+When I first tell some people about this 30-day requirement for car insurance for college students out-of-state attending college in Michigan, I’ve had some parents say: